What are AI Agents? How AI Augments Human Work to Increase Productivity

 • Access to high-quality data: AI agents are only as effective as the data they rely on.
 Incomplete, outdated, or biased datasets can lead to inaccurate results, mistakes, and flawed decisions.
 Businesses need to make sure their agents have access to high-quality, relevant, and complete data to perform reliably.

-• Complex implementation and integration: Deploying agents often requires specialized expertise in machine learning and AI system design.
+• Complex implementation and integration: Deploying agents often requires specialized expertise in machine learning techniques and AI system design.
 Customizing agents to meet specific business requirements and integrating them with legacy systems, CRMs and internal tools can be challenging.
 A simple remedy to this challenge is choosing a vendor, such as Creatio, that natively integrates AI agents into their system, significantly accelerating time to value.

 • Ethical concerns and bias: AI agents learn from the data they are given.
 If that data includes existing societal or historical biases, the agent may accidentally repeat or even amplify them in its decisions (e.g., biased lending decisions, unfair hiring recommendations).
 To mitigate this risk, businesses should implement strong governance policies and responsible AI practices into their development and review processes.